 You can see some of the before and after of treatment carried out in the case gallery section of the website.

-In order to determine the correct treatment for you, Mr V Belur, Specialist Orthodontist, will examine your teeth and take x-rays to determine the position of the impacted tooth.
+To determine the correct treatment for you, Mr V Belur, Specialist Orthodontist, will examine your teeth and take x-rays to determine the position of the impacted tooth.

-Depending on your individual case, you may have your brace fitted before your surgery or this may be delayed for a few weeks until your surgery is completed.
+Depending on your individual case, you may have your brace fitted before your surgery, or this may be delayed for a few weeks until your surgery is completed.

-If you have not been seen by the orthodontic team within 10 days, following the exposure of an impacted tooth, then you need to contact the department at the hospital or Dr.Belur at the practice to make an appointment.
+If the orthodontic team has not seen you within 10 days following an impacted tooth’s exposure, you need to contact the department at the hospital or Dr Belur at the practice to make an appointment.

 The risks of canine surgery, whether to remove it or expose it, are very similar:

 - Infection– the area around the exposed teeth may become red, swollen and tender after the operation.
 It is important you keep the area clean to prevent this from getting worse.
 If you do experience these symptoms, you should contact the Oral & Maxillofacial Department or your Dentist for advice.

 General Anaesthetic risk- all procedures carried out under General Anaesthetic pose a potential risk to life.